 Graduating from university is one thing, making it as a maker is a another altogether.
 It is very easy to fall at business hurdles after graduating and the PMW is here to be the next step after leaving confines of education.
 The Precious Metals Workshop offers 2 graduates from the UK, the opportunity to become a maker with us for a year and have a free bench place as our graduates in residence.

-Applications can be made here through this form
+Applications can be made here with this form

 Our program offers each successful applicant:

-- A free shared bench with a second successful applicant.
+A free shared bench with a second successful applicant for one year

 T'S and C's: